mitchellh/vagrant-google/README.md

 When a VM first boots, a Google-provided daemon is responsible for talking to the internal GCE metadata service and creates local user accounts and their respective `~/.ssh/authorized_keys` entries.
-Most new GCE users will use the Cloud SDK (https://cloud.google.com/sdk/)'s `gcloud compute` when getting started with GCE.
+Most new GCE users will use the [Cloud SDK](https://cloud.google.com/sdk/) `gcloud compute` utility when first getting started with GCE.
 This utility has built in support for creating SSH key pairs, and uploading the public key to the GCE metadata service.
 By default, `glcoud compute` creates a key pair named `~/.ssh/google_compute_engine[.pub]`.

 Note that you can use the more standard `~/.ssh/id_rsa[.pub]` files, but you will need to manually add your public key to the GCE metadata service so your